revk/ESP32-PN532/README.md

 - Can work with DESFireAES library for NXP MIFARE DESFire EV1 cards
 - See include file for details of functions

 Includes KiCad PCB design for PN532 based NFC reader board and 3D case designs.
+Unlike some NFC boards this includes three traffic light LEDs, a tamper switch, and external contacts for a door bell push, all accessable as GPIO over the HSU connection.

 ![PN532a](https://user-images.githubusercontent.com/996983/118099655-6d65fc80-b3cd-11eb-9115-c492db421f00.png)